Woman-owned, family-ran vegan business Foodies has launched its latest product, a soy-free tofu called Pumfu.

 As more people ditch meat, dairy, and eggs in favor of vegan food, sales of tofu soars.
 When Canada updated its nutritional guidelines to include a larger focus on plant-based foods and drastically fewer animal products, Quebec, Canada, experienced a tofu shortage.

 Elsewhere in the world, people are tuning in to the benefits of the vegan food.
-Celebrity chef Gordon Ramsay just launched a vegan breakfast in the UK that features scrambled tofu.
-“Who knew tofu eggs were this tasty?” he wrote online.
+Celebrity chef Gordon Ramsay launched a vegan breakfast in the UK that features scrambled tofu.
+“Who knew tofu eggs were this tasty?” he wrote last March.